MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/update-rollups.md

 After the VMM database is recovered, you must do the following actions:

 - Remove any hosts that were removed from VMM since the last backup.
-- If a host was removed since the last backup, the host will have a status of **Needs Attention** in the VMM console.
-Any virtual servers on that host will have a status of **Host Not Responding**.
+- If a host was removed since the last backup, the host shows a status of **Needs Attention** in the VMM console.
+Also, the virtual machines on that host show a status of **Host Not Responding**.
 - Remove the virtual machines that were removed from the VMM since the last back up.
-If a host has a virtual machine that was removed since the last backup, the virtual machine will have a status of **Missing** in the VMM console.
+If a host has a virtual machine that was removed since the last backup, the virtual machine shows a status of **Missing** in the VMM console.
 - Add any hosts that were added to the VMM since the last backup.
 - If you restored the VMM database to a different computer, you must re-associate the hosts that have a status of **Access Denied** in the VMM console.
   - A computer is considered different if it has a different security identifier (SID).
-For example, if you reinstall the operating system on the computer, the computer will have a different SID, even if you use the same computer name.
+For example, if you reinstall the operating system on the computer, the computer has a different SID, even if it has the same computer name.

 For more information on post-restore tasks,  see [this article](backup.md#post-restore-tasks).